hermanconnor/design-patterns-typescript/creational-patterns/builder/BUILDER.md

 5. **Client**: This is the code that uses the builder (with or without the director) to create the product.

-### How It Works

-1. **Define the Product**: Start by creating the object that you want to build.

-2. **Create a Builder Interface**: Define methods for setting properties of the product.

-3. **Implement the Builder**: Create a concrete builder that implements the builder interface.
-This builder will keep track of the product being built.

-4. **Use the Builder**: You can use the builder directly or through a director to construct the product step by step.

-### Example in Everyday Terms

-Imagine you're building a sandwich:

-1. **Product**: The sandwich itself, which has bread, filling, and toppings.

-2. **Builder Interface**: Methods like `addBread`, `addFilling`, and `addToppings`.

-3. **Concrete Builder**: A specific builder for a "Club Sandwich" that knows how to stack the ingredients properly.

-4. **Director**: A chef who knows the right order to add the ingredients (e.g., bread, filling, then toppings).

-5. **Client**: You, the customer, who asks for a sandwich.
-You could either ask the chef (director) to make it for you or just tell the builder what you want.

 ### Advantages

 - **Flexibility**: You can create different variations of the product without changing the code that uses the builder.